wtnwin111/interview/src/com/interview/flag/README.md

 10. Sorting with 3 stacks, all numbers are initially in stack one. no other space allowed.

-11. Given a string S, find the min length of prefix added to S to make S become a palindrome.
+11. **Shortest Palindrome** Given a string S, find the min length of prefix added to S to make S become a palindrome.

-    *HINT: create prefix when backward scan from the end of S.*
+    *HINT: refer to KMP, find common prefix when backward scan from the end of S.*

 12. Given two generic trees T1 and T2, find the identical node in the two tree.
 Identical node should have the same path from root.